sosiristseng/sosiristseng.github.io/docs/code/devops/auto-deps-update.md

 ## Renovate

-[Renovate bot](https://docs.renovatebot.com/) can manage both dependecy update checking and automated pull request merging.
+[Renovate bot](https://docs.renovatebot.com/) can manage both dependency update checking and automated pull request merging.

 It supports a variety of platforms